wordpress-mobile/MediaPicker-Android/README.md

+# Deprecated

+Note: This library has been deprecated, support and maintainence will no longer be provided.

 # MediaPicker
 MediaPicker is an Android Fragment that allows capture and selection of media assets from a variety of sources.